SimeonHristov99/DL_24-25/Week_08 - Generative Adversarial Networks/README.md

 Define three variants of `Generator` - `Discriminator` pairs as discussed in `notes.md`:

 - First one uses regular `Linear` layers and no convolutions.
-- The second one replaces the `Linear` layers with convolutional ones, but not adhere to the `GCGAN` architecture guidelines.
+- The second one replaces the `Linear` layers with convolutional ones, but not adhere to the `DCGAN` architecture guidelines.
-- The third one uses convolutional layers adhering to the `GCGAN` architecture guidelines.
+- The third one uses convolutional layers adhering to the `DCGAN` architecture guidelines.

 Instantiate an object from each of the three variants.
 Output their total number of parameters.